 This field displays the current calibration value.
 This value should already be set with 3 decimal point accuracy.
-If the instrument is not calibrated, the unit will read "N/A." To change the numbers of decimals shown, click on the field and the following window will appear.
+If the instrument is not calibrated, the unit will read "N/A." To change the numbers of decimels shown, click on the field and the following window will appear.
 Fill in the number of decimal points desired (1).

 The screen above shows a typical calibration setup.
-In this example, the HM-5020 has been set up for a standard Consolidated Drained or Undrained Triaxial setup.
-Input One has been set up for the load cell with a value of 0.000 to
+In this example, the HM-5120A has been set up for a standard Marshall test setup.
+Input One has been set up for the load cell with a value of 0.000 to 10,000.000 lbf.
+Input Two has been set up for the LSCT with a value of 0.000 to 1.000 inches.